danielmarschall/filter_foundry/README.md

 -   Serif PhotoPlus 6
 -   PluginCommander 1.62 (Revision 2)
 -   Paint.Net using [PSFilterPdn](https://github.com/0xC0000054/PSFilterPdn) to run Photoshop .8bf files
+-   I.C.NET Plugin-Manager 2.0 (though this is technically an emulator rather than a host)

 Operating systems:

--   Windows NT4, 2000, XP, Vista, 7, 8, 8.1, and 10 are fully compatible (32- and 64-bit)
+-   Windows NT4, 2000, XP, Vista, 7, 8, 8.1, 10, and 11 are fully compatible (32- and 64-bit)
--   Windows 95, 98, Me: Supported, but 64-bit standalone filters cannot be created
+-   Windows 95, 98, and Me are supported, but 64-bit standalone filters cannot be created
+-   Linux using the emulator "Wine" is supported
--   Macintosh currently not supported
+-   Macintosh is currently not supported
--   Linux (Wine) not tested

 ### Donation